SemVer Is Not About You

 from here.

-The first is to include two different versions of trees
+The first is to include two different versions of the trees

 library with your app.
 This is unfortunate

-for a trivial reason of code bloat, and for a more subtle reason of interface leaking: if for some
+for the trivial reason of code bloat, and for a more subtle reason of interface leaking: if for some

 reason your code needs to pass a tree